 Turn take in conversations by using babble and other noises

-- Face your baby when you are talking to them
+- Face your baby when you're talking to them

-- Listen to your baby when they are babbling, interact with them and allow them time to respond to you
+- Listen to your baby when they're babbling, interact with them and allow them time to respond to you

-- Talking about and describing your daily activities to help them develop their listening skills and develop an awareness of what is going on around them
+- Talk about and describe your daily activities to help them, this will help develop their listening skills and an awareness of what's going on around them

 - Name and point to objects in the home and when out and about